The Asset Type management page

 Note that you will not be able to delete an asset type when there are assets of that type in the system.
 You will first have to delete all the assets of this type first.
 This can be done by searching for all such assets, then choosing the 'Export all results' option and after the export choosing to 'Delete exported files'.

-Asset types can be reordered by dragging and dropping or, in older versions, by clicking the up/down links.
+Asset Types can be reordered by dragging and dropping or, in older versions, by clicking the up/down links.
 This will define the ordering of the asset types when they appear in a list, for example when the user is prompted to choose a type to upload or search.

 The options when adding or editing asset types are detailed below.

-This is the name as it appears to users, e.g. Photo Shoot in the above example.
+This is the name as it appears to users, e.g. Photograph in the above example.

 You can select which media types (file, image, video, audio) the asset type should accept.
 If you do not select any of the available options, the asset type will be 'metadata only' and will not allow file uploads.

 In addition to selecting the media types, you can provide a list of file formats that should be included or excluded from the asset type.
 The list of file formats should take the form of a comma-separated list of file extensions, without the dot (e.g. "jpg,jpeg,gif,png").
 Note that you cannot specify both an included and an excluded list - when you provide an included list all other formats are implicitly excluded, and vice versa.

-Once set, the included/excluded list of file extensions will (along with the media types) will dictate what types of files can be uploaded to a particular asset type.
+Once set, the included/excluded list of file extensions will (along with the media types) dictate what types of files can be uploaded to a particular asset type.
 If the user tries to upload a file that is not supported (or where applicable not supported by the asset type that they have chosen) they will be shown a message informing them of the problem and the file will not be uploaded.